PLANET (PLANET) Price Tops $0.0001 on Major Exchanges

 PLANET Token Profile

-It is usually not possible to purchase alternative cryptocurrencies such as PLANET directly using U.S. dollars.
-Investors seeking to acquire PLANET should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PLANET using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as PLANET directly using U.S. dollars.
+Investors seeking to trade PLANET should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy PLANET using one of the exchanges listed above.

 Receive News & Updates for PLANET Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PLANET and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.